 So today, when upgrades are anticipated, it requires a different approach to the one traditionally taken.
 It has to be seen as an opportunity to modernize and transform the business, not just to replace old and problematic equipment.
 I’m not talking about the future here but what’s happening right now in the market.
 Europe with Industry 4.0 and Asia with the China 2025 program have already taken major steps forward.
 Steps which have enabled autonomous operations with true unmanned automatic cranes that are connected to the ERP of the facility and therefore completely integrated into the supply chain, all with very reasonable ROIs.

-If you are interested in learning more, we are offering an informative webinar on April 9th on the technology behind crane modernization and autonomous cranes.
-To join us, please register here.
+If you are interested in learning more, we suggest this webinar on the technology behind crane modernization and autonomous cranes.
+To watch on-demand, please register here.